jacobjewell/FinalProject/README.md

   Output torque of engine

 This package was developed as a project for class and will likely not be updated frequently.
-Any questions, comments, or concerns, please email me Jacob Jewell <jacobjewell@mail.usf.edu>
+Any questions, comments, or concerns, please email me at <jacobjewell@mail.usf.edu>